Vinodh-Machireddy/ml/Python.md

-mlflow:
-MLflow is an open-source MLOps tool used to manage the complete Machine Learning lifecycle, including:
-Experiment tracking
-Model versioning
-Model packaging
-Model deployment
-It works with any ML library (Scikit-Learn, TensorFlow, PyTorch, XGBoost, etc.)

-with mlflow.start_run():
-This starts a new MLflow run.
-A “run” means one experiment attempt.
-Everything inside this with block will automatically be tracked and saved in MLflow.
-It creates a folder like: mlruns.
-So MLflow knows:
-   which parameters you used ✔ which metrics you got ✔ which model you trained mlflow.log_param("max_iter", 10000) # Saves a parameter to MLflow. mlflow.log_metric("accuracy", acc) # Saves a metric (model perf score). mlflow.sklearn.log_model(model, “model") # Saves your trained model into MLflow This creates files inside MLflow:  model/model.pkl

-MLflow stores these 3 files in mlruns/
-	signature: The input–output schema of the model, describing what kind of data the model expects (shape, column count, data types) and what it produces.
-Stored in ‘MLmodel’ file signature = infer_signature(X_test[:50], model.predict(X_test[:50]))

-	input_example: A small sample of the input data (few rows) that shows the exact format the model expects. input_example = X_test[:5]  # input_example.json
-Model (sk_model): The actual trained machine learning model (LogisticRegression, RandomForest, etc.) that learns patterns from data and makes predictions.
-MLflow saves it as model.pkl.

-XGBOOST:
-XGBoost is a machine learning algorithm that builds many small decision trees, each tree correcting the mistakes of the previous tree.
-Used for Fast training, Very high accuracy, Works well for CSV, excel(structured  data)

 OPTUNA:
 Optuna is a tool that automatically searches for the best hyperparameters for your ML model.
 Because choosing good parameters manually is difficult.